 - Best restaurant – Café Restaurant De Rietstulp

-- Best all-round accommodation – Hotel de Harmonie
+- Best all-around accommodation – Hotel de Harmonie

 Why You Should Visit Giethoorn Village

 So, what is so interesting about a small village in the Dutch countryside?
 The main thing that draws tourists to Giethoorn is simply that it is a stunningly beautiful village.
 Little houses with thatched roofs sitting on peaceful canals crisscrossed by wooden footbridges are a photographer’s dream.